 - Tendon rupture sometimes occurs (particularly the tendons on the back of the fingers).

-- Cervical myelopathy.
+- Pressure on the spinal cord in the neck (cervical myelopathy).
 This is an uncommon but serious complication of severe, long-standing RA.
 It is caused by a dislocation of joints at the top of the spine.
-This can cause pressure on the spinal cord.

 The importance of early diagnosis and treatment